-Passport Bio Page must show:
+The Passport Bio Page must display:

 Can I upload a black & white passport scan?

-Provide ONE of the following options:
+Provide ONE of the following:

 If you belong to this group, your application is limited to the 3 core documents listed above.
-No GCC Residence Permit, bank statement, or extra visa is required.
-Once your nationality is confirmed under Group A, your file is complete with only the passport scan, onward travel proof, and accommodation document.
+Applicants confirmed under Group A submit only the passport scan, onward travel proof, and accommodation document.

 Group B applicants must meet the core requirements and follow one of the two paths below.
 This step is based on the question asked in the eVisa form: “Do you have a current valid Residence Permit or Visit Visa for a GCC country?”